biolab/orange2/docs/widgets/rst/data/rank.rst

 .. image:: images/Rank-stamped.png

+.. rst-class:: stamp-list

    1. Attributes (rows) and their scores by different scoring methods (columns).
    #.
 Scoring techniques and their (optional) parameters.
    #.
 For scoring techniques that require discrete attributes this is the number
       of intervals to which continues attributes will be discretized to.
    #.
 Number of decimals used in reporting the score.
    #.
 Toggles the bar-based visualisation of the feature scores.
    #.
 Adds a score table to the current report.

 Example: Attribute Ranking and Selection
 ----------------------------------------